mohshibinroshankt/ROS2-PX4-GZ-HARMONIC/README.md

     ```bash
     ros2 run px4_ros_com offboard_control.py
     ```
-## Creating a new package inside the workspace
+## Creating a new ros package inside the workspace
 A package is an organizational unit for your ROS 2 code.
 If you want to be able to install your code or share it with others, then you’ll need it organized in a package.
 With packages, you can release your ROS 2 work and allow others to build and use it easily.

 Package creation in ROS 2 uses ament as its build system and colcon as its build tool.
 You can create a package using either CMake or Python, which are officially supported, though other build types do exist.